AaditAntony/interview-task-based-project/README.md

 # referece of the search history

 i have used the shared preferece document and chatgpt for the dough clearence regarding the management

+# manage the error in product list screen

+if there is a socket excception error related to it it will move to the error screen